-- 1.7.3 to be beneficial to all stakeholders - 1.7.4 where appropriate, to enable the candidate to become a member of a research community/community of professional practice. - 1.8 Co-operation with one or more bodies external to the University may be formalised, in which case these external bodies shall be referred to as Collaborating Establishments for the purposes of these regulations.
-Formal collaboration shall normally involve the candidate's use of facilities and other resources, including supervision, which are provided jointly by the University and the Collaborating Establishment. - 1.9 In such cases a formal letter from the Collaborating Establishment confirming the agreed arrangements should be submitted with the application, except where collaboration is an integral part of the project (as for instance with NERC/SERC CASE awards).
+- 1.9 In such cases a formal letter from the Collaborating Establishment confirming the agreed arrangements should be submitted with the application, except where collaboration is an integral part of the project (as for instance with NERC/SERC CASE awards).
 The name(s) of the Collaborating Establishment(s) shall appear on the candidate's thesis/portfolio and degree certificate.
 Where a candidate has indicated informal contact with an establishment, for the purposes of the research degree regulations, these shall be referred to as Co-operating Establishments.
 No formal letter of agreement shall be required in these cases. - 1.10 These requirements are solely for the purposes of registration of a research degree and do not replace the existing University regulations governing collaboration with external bodies which the candidate and supervisory team should ensure that they comply with these regulations (see Quality Assurance And Enhancement Handbook 9.
-Managing Provision Delivered In Partnership). - 1.11 Registration will only take place following approval, by the appropriate School Research Degrees Progression and Awards Board (RPAB) acting on behalf of the University, of the following: - 1.11.1 the suitability of the candidate to undertake the proposed programme; - 1.11.2 the suitability of the proposed project; - 1.11.3 the supervision arrangements and facilities for the study. - Since this approval requires appropriate academic judgement to be brought to bear on the viability of each programme of study, the School Research Degrees Progression and Awards Board must be composed of persons who are, or have been engaged within the last 3 years, in appropriate scholarly activity/advanced professional practice, and persons who have experience of successful research degrees supervision.
+Managing Provision Delivered In Partnership). - 1.11 Registration will only take place following approval, by the appropriate School Research Degrees Progression and Awards Board (RPAB) acting on behalf of the University, of the following: - 1.11.1 the suitability of the candidate to undertake the proposed programme; - 1.11.2 the suitability of the proposed project; - 1.11.3 the supervision arrangements and facilities for the study. - 1.12 Since this approval requires appropriate academic judgement to be brought to bear on the viability of each programme of study, the School Research Degrees Progression and Awards Board must be composed of persons who are, or have been engaged within the last 3 years, in appropriate scholarly activity/advanced professional practice, and persons who have experience of successful research degrees supervision.